refinery29/referrer/README.md

     // populate a native array with values from cookies R29.Storage([])

-    // create a localSession-compatible storage with prefix var storage = new R29.Storage('clients');
+    // create a localStorage-compatible storage with prefix var storage = new R29.Storage('clients');
     storage.getItem('somethng', function(value) {})